Darrenbydesign/VS-Sass-Projects/nVision UI Standards.md

 Tooltips are text labels that provide feedback when the user hovers over, focuses on, or touches an element in the application.

-They should contain brief helptext about the function of the element its paired with.
+They should contain brief help-text about the function of the element its paired with.

 Tooltips should be used for interactive icons and buttons with iconography and imagery in the application